digitalrebar/edgelab/README.md

 Edge Lab (edgelab.digital)
 ============

+***TL;DR: [four RPis](bill_of_materials.md) self-building an autonomous PXE-boot cluster in 15 minutes.***

-Welcome to the journey into the Edge Infrastructure community!
+Welcome to a great place to start you journey into Edge Infrastructure!

-This site is primarily documentation that describes the Edge Lab requirements, usage information, engineering, and community actions needed to bring Edge Lab to life.
+This reference architecture describes the requirements, usage, engineering, and community actions needed to bring Edge Lab to life.

 What is Edge Lab?
 -----

 It is an inexpensive multi-node environment to serve as a development platform the edge use cases.
-The system has completely automated operation to practice the zero-touch remote operation and basic infrastructure as code (IaC) capabilities required for real environments,
+The design includes completely automated operation to practice the zero-touch remote operation and basic infrastructure as code (IaC) capabilities required for real environments,

 Note: we're not trying to define "what is edge" here!
 You're free to leverage the designs and automation in anyway that fits your infrastructure needs.

 Participating
 -----

-The Edge Lab an open source community project being organized by RackN under the APLv2 parts of the Digital Rebar project.
-Everyone is welcome to use and contribute to the project.
+The Edge Lab is an open source reference architecture in the Digital Rebar Platform (DRP) ecosystem.
+Everyone is welcome to use and contribute to the APLv2 documentation here and supporting [DRP ecosystem catalog](https://github.com/digitalrebar/provision-content).

-Until there is a dedicated project liaison, questions should be addressed to [eng@rackn.com](mailto:eng@rackn.com) or posted on the #community channel at [rackn.slack.com](http://rackn.com/support/slack).
+Until there is a dedicated Edge Lab channel, questions should be addressed to [RackN Edge Lab team](mailto:edgelab@rackn.com) or posted on the Digital Rebar #community channel at [rackn.slack.com](http://rackn.com/support/slack).

 Multi-Vendor / Portable Resource
 ----

-The Edge Lab is a multi-contributor platform where different projects and vendors can work to build different operational stacks.
-Each is available in a modular way so users can quickly assemble a usable lab.
+The Edge Lab is a multi-contributor platform where different projects and vendors can work to build integrated operational stacks.
+By building components in a modular way so users can quickly assemble a functional lab.

-This website provides links to the necessary resources.
-Edge Lab is a multi-component system, this site is *not* a code collection point.
+The Edge Lab site is a multi-component reference architecture; consequently, this site is *not* a code collection point.

 The initial target for the Edge Lab is as a [k3s cluster](https://k3s.io/) managed by [Digital Rebar](rebar.digital).